 The other triumph is the language and energy of these hopeful no-hope poems.
 The lines sparkle like sharpened knives under the reflected light of glitter-balls.
 From Johnny, the ‘flat out scoundrel rat/ with a scowl, prowling round your council flats,’ to Taxi Girl; ‘a rock n’ roll Marilyn Monroe … waiting for a sunrise myth-busting insomniac,’ – from ‘the narcissistic weight of a post-modern baby Hitler with a twitter’ to Leon himself, wishing he ‘was unhurried, mild, unafraid, perhaps colder, not so wild,’ myriad characters are brought to life with single breath-taking phrases, before the night, still young, but grown oh – so old, takes them off on their way again.

-We are very proud of this first collection from Leon.
+We are very proud of this first and only collection from Leon, who passed on Jan 19 2021 and leaves such a huge hole.

 Also including guest poems by Jack Crowe, Bethany Slinn and Scarlett Ward.